-Even though plastics can behave dramatically different over time, cleaning and prepping your surfaces have a similar regiment.
-Using caustic cleaners, or non-pH neutral cleaners can risk staining your surfaces and removing pigment from the finished surface.
+Even though plastics can behave very differently over time, cleaning and prepping each plastic type is a similar regiment.
+Using caustic cleaners, or non-pH neutral cleaners can risk staining these surfaces and remove pigment from the finished surface.
 For instance, if you useAdam’s Iron Remover on the painted surfaces to remove iron contaminants and it then runs or drips down onto trim and plastic, it can stain these plastic trim pieces, since its chemical makeup could be too strong for these plastic materials.
 If Iron Remover does contact plastic trim pieces, rinse it from these areas immediately using water from the garden hose.

-To keep it simple, our Tire and Rubber Cleaner effectively removes oxidation, contamination, and buildup from your plastic and leaves it looking dark and refreshed just after cleaning alone.
-As most cleaners are designed to remove any and everything, our Tire & Rubber outperforms most in its category as it carefully targets silicones and common emulsions found in tire, trim, and rubber dressings!
+To keep it simple, ourTire & Rubber Cleaner effectively removes oxidation, contamination, and buildup from your plastic and leaves it looking dark and refreshed, just after cleaning alone.
+As most cleaners are designed to remove any and everything, our Tire & Rubber outperforms most in its category, as it carefully targets silicones and common emulsions found in tire, trim, and rubber dressings!
 Using Tire & Rubber Cleaner with anEdgeless Utility Towel is an excellent combination to effectively remove dirt, oxidation, and more from textured plastic trim pieces.
-Once thoroughly cleaned, the trim is ready for the final wipe with some Surface Prep to restore it back to brand new.
+Once thoroughly cleaned, the trim is ready for the final wipe with someSurface Prep to remove any remaining chemical and restore it back to a brand new look.

-During your normal wash cycle, using Adam’s Tire & Rubber Cleaner with asoft bristle brush can help remove any films or contaminants your normal wash may not rinse off entirely.
-Given that the plastic is a porous surface, using a brush helps target those pores and remove any grime or dirt the wash pad may pick up during the vehicle wash process.
+During your normal wash cycle, using Adam’s Tire & Rubber Cleaner with asoft bristle brush can help remove any films or contaminants your normal wash may not rinse off of plastics entirely.
+Given that the plastic is a porous surface, using a brush helps target those pores and remove any grime, dirt, tar, etc. that theWash Pad could pick up during the vehicle wash process.
 This, in turn, keeps the Wash Pad less contaminated with heavy debris and allows it to last longer before needing to be replaced.

-In terms of longevity, Black Trim Restorer can last up to 6 months on your plastic without any boosting.
-It is recommended to seal in the results with our Ceramic Trim Coating, or our Ceramic Trim/Headlight Wipe to extend the life by 2 years.
+In terms of longevity, Black Trim Restorer can last up to 6 months or more on exterior plastic without any boosting.
+It is recommended to seal in the results with ourGraphene Ceramic Spray Coating™ Advanced orGraphene Ceramic Coating™ once it is fully dry, to extend the life by up to 2 years or more.

-Adam’s Ceramic Spray Coating provides protection to an extreme range of areas on your vehicle.
-Paint, wheels, glass, headlights, plastic trim, bed liners, tonneau covers, canvas convertible tops, all weather floor mats, chrome, and metal - all of these materials can be protected with Ceramic Spray Coating.
-We strongly recommend that you apply the product panel by panel to ensure thorough application and as much control of overspray as possible.
+Adam’s Graphene Ceramic Spray Coating™ Advanced provides protection to an extreme range of areas on your vehicle.
+Paint, wheels, glass, headlights, plastic trim, bed liners, tonneau covers, canvas convertible tops, all weather floor mats, chrome, and metal - all of these materials can be protected with Graphene Ceramic Spray Coating™.
+We strongly recommend that you apply the product panel by panel to ensure thorough application, and have as much control of overspray as possible.
 For a quick how-to on how to apply it, check out the video here:How To Apply Adam's Graphene Ceramic Spray Coating Advanced

 For extra help and assistance, our team is standing by to provide you with any further information you may need.
-If the methods above do not work for you or you need an extra hand with clarifying something please feel free to email us directly at email@example.com or give us a call at 1 (866)-965-0400
+If the methods above do not work for you, or you need an extra hand with clarifying something, please feel free to email us directly at email@example.com or give us a call at 1 (866)-965-0400.

 Comments will be approved before showing up.